valentinbarth/HIWI_classification/README.md

 folder: 4, accuracy: 0.8983821301138863

 hughe differences have shown up in a previous training with a much higher initial learning rate (0.1).
-The model without SE-module struggles tremendously and lacks robustness, while the other model performs well:
+The model without SE-module struggles tremendously and lacks robustness (high variance of accuracies), while the other model performs well:

+**Case 3:** (too) high learning rate

 with SE-module: